polyformproject/commercial.polyformproject.org/terms.md

 ## Scope of Indemnity

 Throughout this agreement, to indemnify means to indemnify and hold harmless for all liability, expenses, damages, and costs, as well as to defend the indemnified party.

+## Only Remedy

-Indemnification is the indemnified side's only remedy under this agreement for claims covered.
+Indemnification is the only remedy under this agreement for claims covered by indemnity.

 ## Indemnification Process

-Both sides agree that to receive indemnification under this agreement, they must give notice of any covered claim quickly, allow the other side to control investigation, defense, and settlement, and cooperate with those efforts.
+Both sides agree that to be indemnified they must give notice of any covered claim quickly, allow the other side to control investigation, defense, and settlement, and cooperate with those efforts.
 Both sides agree that if they fail to give notice of any covered claim quickly, indemnification will not cover amounts that could have been defended against or mitigated if notice had been given quickly.
 Both sides agree that if they take control of the defense and settlement of any covered claim, they will not agree to any settlements that admit fault or impose obligations on the other side without their permission.

 ## Repair, Replace, Refund

-If the vendor or the customer receives written notice of a claim that the software infringes any intellectual property right or breaks any law, or vendor reasonably anticipates a claim of that kind, the developer may take any of these steps:
+If the vendor or the customer receives written notice of a claim that the software infringes any intellectual property right or breaks any law, or vendor reasonably anticipates a claim of that kind:

 - The developer may provide the customer a new version of the software that no longer infringes or breaks the law.
 That new version will be covered by this agreement.
 The customer will not pay any additional fee for the new version.